YTH protein domain

-In molecular biology, the protein domain, YTH refers to a member of the YTH family that has been shown to selectively remove transcripts of meiosis-specific genes expressed in mitotic cells.
+In molecular biology, the protein domain YTH refers to a member of the YTH family that has been shown to selectively remove transcripts of meiosis-specific genes expressed in mitotic cells.
+They also play a role in the epitranscriptome as reader proteins for m6A.

 This protein domain, the YTH-domain, is conserved across all eukaryotes and suggests that the conserved C-terminal region plays a critical role in relaying the cytosolic Ca-signals to the nucleus, thereby regulating gene expression.

 Function/mechanism

-It has been speculated that in higher eukaryotic YTH-family members may be involved in similar mechanisms to suppress gene regulation during gametogenesis or general silencing.
+It has been speculated that in higher order eukaryotic organisms, YTH-family members may be involved in similar mechanisms to suppress gene regulation during gametogenesis or general silencing.
 The rat protein YT521-B, SWISSPROT, is a tyrosine-phosphorylated nuclear protein, that interacts with the nuclear transcriptosomal component scaffold attachment factor B, and the 68kDa Src substrate associated during mitosis, Sam68.
 In vivo splicing assays demonstrated that YT521-B modulates alternative splice site selection in a concentration-dependent manner.
-Additionally, it is also thought that YTH domain has a role in RNA binding.
+Additionally, it is also thought that the YTH domain has a role in RNA binding.

+The YTH domain proteins also serve as readers for the N6-methyladenosine (m6A) mRNA modification by scanning the mRNA to find the modified bases.
+The YTH domain proteins YTHDF1, YTHDF2, and YTHDF3 can bind to modified bases and the surrounding bases.
+These YTH proteins recognize RRACH sequences (with the A being the modified m6A, R being a purine, and H being an A, C, or U) and use these sequences as binding sites, allowing them to “read” the modification.
+The YTHDF2 proteins remove the adenylation on the m6A, destabilizing the RNA transcript and preventing translation.
+The YTHDF1 proteins have the opposite effect and promote the initiation of translation through their interactions with the 40S ribosomal subunit.

 Structure

 The domain is predicted to be a mixed alpha/beta-fold containing four alpha helices and six beta strands.
+Crystallography studies of these YTH domain proteins show that they have a common hydrophobic region that has been proven to participate in the proteins binding to m6A since mutations in this region decrease binding affinity.